 47. Harwood Putty

 So there they are!
-Breslow Home Design Center’s top 50 best selling colors.
-As you can see grays play a big role this year when it comes to design.
+Breslow Home Design Center’s top 50 best-selling colors.
+As you can see gray play a big role this year when it comes to design.
 You need only watch a few shows to see how popular this color is.
 The thing is, they’re not all created equal.
 To pick the right shade of paint you should narrow your choice down to warm and cool grays.

 Greige is warm with brown undertones and cool grays usually have blue and green undertones.
 They are very different animals and in fact, don’t compliment one another.
 So I recommend sitting down with a color deck to see what appeals to you.